 Crossing the UK border

 Citizens of Australia, Canada, Japan, New Zealand, the United States of America, Singapore and South Korea – with a biometric chip in their passports – will continue to be able to use ePassport gates to pass through the border on arrival.
 EU, EEA and Swiss citizens will also be able to use ePassport gates (this will be kept under review).

-Until at least January 2026 the UKVI will continue to recognise identity cards used for travel by EU citizens and their EU family members who are both resident in the UK before the end of the transition period and hold status under the EU Settlement Scheme.
+Until at least January 2026, the UKVI (UK Visas and Immigration) will continue to recognise identity cards used for travel by EU citizens and their EU family members who are both resident in the UK before the end of the transition period and hold status under the EU Settlement Scheme.
 They will also recognise ICAO compliant identity cards from this group beyond 2026.

 For newly arriving migrants, the UKVI intend to phase out the use of insecure identity documents and will set out further details on this in due course.

 Proving immigration status in the UK

 EU, EEA and Swiss citizens will use an online service to view their immigration status and to prove their status to others.

 Employers, landlords and public service providers will continue to accept EU citizens’ passports and identity cards as evidence of their immigration status until 30 June 2021.

 Guidance for employers is available on carrying out right to work checks on EU citizens and their family members in the UK.

 Non-EU citizens can continue to use a physical document to prove their immigration status.